lsds/sgx-lkl/docs/Incompatibilities.md

 SGX does not give a trusted time source and, as described above, the `rdtsc` instruction is not allowed.
 SGX-LKL uses a variable in untrusted memory to provide a monotonic counter.
-The host updates this periodically (approximately every 5ms) and the enclave code advances it by 1ns on every query if the host has not changed the update.
+The host updates this periodically (approximately every 500μs, subject to host scheduler variation) and the enclave code advances it by 1ns on every query if the host has not changed the update.
-The in-enclave code ensures that time always goes forwards.
+The in-enclave code ensures that the monotonic counter always goes forward.
-This means that time within the enclave will always go forward but may jump forward.
+This means that the clock source provided to the in-enclave kernel will always go forward but may jump forward.
+Software running on the kernel is still free to set the wall-clock time to any value.
-All of the Linux clocks are driven from this time source, so anything depending on smooth time (e.g. video / audio playback) would not be reliable.
+All of the Linux clocks are driven from the monotonic counter, so anything depending on smooth time (e.g. video / audio playback) would not be reliable.

 Additionally, the time exposed in the enclave is untrusted.
 The enclave may communicate with an external trusted time source but that can give only a lower bound on the current time: a malicious host could cause the enclave to sleep for an unbounded amount of time.